A stochastic agent-based extension of the GSM2 model for particle therapy: cell-cycle dynamics, dose-rate dependence

 The resulting framework enables efficient simulation of large cell populations under particle irradiation with full single-cell resolution, capturing both intra-cellular stochasticity in DNA damage and repair and inter-cellular heterogeneity arising from microdosimetric variability, cell-cycle state, and local microenvironmental conditions.
-We demonstrate its capabilities using three-dimensional tumour spheroids irradiated with protons and carbon ions across a range of energies and dose rates, analysing spatiotemporal population dynamics, dose-rate dependence of cell survival, and split-dose fractionation effects.
-These results illustrate how the proposed framework provides a mechanistic, single-cell account of several classical radiobiological phenomena, repair, reassortment, repopulation, and the inverse dose rate effect, within a single consistent model applicable to both conventional and particle radiotherapy.
+We demonstrate its capabilities using three-dimensional tumor spheroids irradiated with protons and carbon ions across a range of energies and dose rates, analyzing spatiotemporal population dynamics, dose-rate dependence of cell survival, and split-dose fractionation effects.
+These results illustrate how the proposed framework provides a mechanistic, cell-population radiobiological model that accounts for several classical radiobiological phenomena, such as repair, reassortment, repopulation, and the inverse dose-rate effect, within a single, consistent framework applicable to both conventional and particle radiotherapy.